First Reading of the

 Constitution had laws in it that made slavery legal?

 7. Why did northern states not allow slavery?
-How did they
+How did they get by

 8. Did all of Lincoln's cabinet members support the Emancipation